The Chemicals Between Us

-"The Chemicals Between Us" is a song by alternative band Bush.
-It was released on 14 September 1999 as the lead single from the band's third album The Science of Things (1999).
-The song was featured in the TV series Charmed.
+"The Chemicals Between Us" is a song by English rock band Bush.
+It was released on 14 September 1999 as the lead single from the band's third album, The Science of Things (1999).
+It peaked at number 46 in the United Kingdom and topped the US Billboard Modern Rock Tracks chart, becoming their last song to top the chart until "The Sound of Winter" in 2011.

 Lyrics and style

 Gavin Rossdale described the song as being "all about the differences and distances between people."
 He also said the song was about misunderstanding and not being able to communicate.
 He said, "I was thinking the chemicals between us would be when things aren't going so good and you're in that lonely bed with that person and you're not communicating."

 The song is unique among most other singles by the band due to its numerous electronic elements as well as an almost dancey percussion.
 However, it also bears a prominent hard rock guitar riff throughout.